psifidotos/workflow-project/README.md

 Important Notice
 ---------
-If you upgrade from previous versions then you must make a relogin in order to update the data engine.
+If you upgrade from previous versions then you must make a restart in order for the workarea manager to start and make the needed changes.

 Upgrade
 =========
-Before you install version 0.3.0 and later you must completely uninstall previous versions (0.2.0 - 0.2.2) If you had made an installation from source using the previous steps then an easy way to uninstall is to enter the build directory inside the plasmoid source directory and run:
+Before you install version 0.4.0 and later you must completely uninstall previous versions (0.2.x - 0.3.x) If you had made an installation from source using the previous steps then an easy way to uninstall is to enter the build directory inside the plasmoid source directory and run: